-For example, if we saw our parents or others thriving, learning and growing into retirement and beyond, it is easier for us to picture that for ourselves.
-These days 50 is relatively young in terms of our overall lifespan, but if we hold a model of the norm from previous generations, our heads may tell us what is and isn’t possible.
-It is almost like a worldview that we hold, or a belief system that we butt up against when we come to this stage ourselves.
+For example, if we saw our parents or others thriving, learning, and growing into retirement and beyond, it’s easier for us to picture that for ourselves.
+These days, 50 is relatively young in terms of our overall lifespan, but if we hold a model of the norm from previous generations, our heads may tell us what is and isn’t possible.
+It’s almost like a worldview that we hold or a belief system that we butt up against when we come to this stage ourselves.
 I have worked with a lot of people who say ‘I’m too old to do X’.

 There are two parts involved in unravelling this thought.
 First, ‘is it possible in general?’
 This is why having role models and peers from Rest Less can be so inspiring, as it can help to remind us that X (whatever it is), is indeed possible beyond the point at which we believed it to be.

 This is just a normal human response to change, and to coming out of our comfort zones as we nudge up against the limiting beliefs we have so far held – often without realising.
-In coaching, we recognise this as our ‘inner critic’ (or saboteur, gremlin, whichever name feels right) just trying to keep us safe and maintain the status quo.
+In coaching, we recognise this as our ‘inner critic’ (or saboteur, gremlin, whichever name feels right for you) just trying to keep us safe and maintain the status quo.

 How do our inner critics hold us back, and how can we challenge them?

 Everyone has inner critics, and they can be triggered by most new things; from learning a new skill to getting a new job.
-Reaching a significant birthday can also bring us up against a limiting belief system about that age, and it can get in the way of us adapting and changing, and doing what we would really like to do – especially if we do not recognise and challenge it.
+Reaching a significant birthday can also bring us up against a limiting belief system about that age, and it can get in the way of us adapting, changing, and doing what we would really like to do – especially if we don’t recognise and challenge it.

-It isn’t easy to do this on our own because they are so automatic that we don’t even notice them.
+It isn’t easy to do this on our own because our inner critics are triggered so automatically that we don’t even notice them.
 This is why finding someone we trust to explore them with can be really helpful.

 The good news is that our inner critics – by trying to avoid what we fear – can actually help us to discover what is most important to us, so that we can find a positive and constructive way through change that works for us.